khanhdk0000/khanhdk0000/README.md

 ### Hello there, I am Tran Khanh 👋

 - 🔭 I am a computer science student at Bach Khoa University (Viet Nam)
-- 👯 I’m looking to collaborate in many projects
+- 👯 I’m looking to collaborate on many projects
 - 🥅 2023 Goals: Be a better engineer

 ### Connect with me: